pydeep9026/AMAZON_product_preview_page-clone/README.md

-this is a little bit of react project i have tried . however i could not add the interactivity and onclick functionality to it still it took a lot of time to learn to devide it into seperate components for preview,details and all. i may add the functionaly and more features to it later.
+this is a little bit of react project i have tried . however i could not add the interactivity and onclick functionality to it still it took a lot of time to learn to devide it into seperate components for preview,details and all. i may add the functionality and more features to it later.